-Ryerson University has made the difficult decision to postpone all fall 2020 convocation ceremonies until 2021 or until it is permitted to safely hold large public gatherings again.
+Ryerson University continues to monitor the impacts of COVID-19 on convocation.
+Ceremonies are postponed until it is permitted to safely hold large public gatherings again.
 Please refer to the Graduation and Convocation section of Ryerson’s central COVID-19 website as this situation continues to evolve.

 If you are planning on attending your convocation ceremony, please review the convocation checklist to ensure you have completed all the steps.